digidem/mapeo-map-server/README.md

 });
 ```

-### `createServer(fastifyOpts): (mapServerOpts) => FastifyInstance`
+### `createServer(fastifyOpts, mapServerOpts): FastifyInstance`

-Creates the Fastify instance and returns a function that configures it for the map server and returns it
+Creates the map server instance

-- `fastifyOpts (optional)`: Options to customize the Fastify instance.
+- `fastifyOpts (optional)`: Options object to customize the Fastify instance.
 Refer to the [official Fastify documentation](https://www.fastify.io/docs/latest/Reference/Server/) for more details.
-- `mapServerOpts`: Options to customize the map server instance.
+- `mapServerOpts (required)`: Options object to customize the map server instance.
 Options include:
-  - `dbPath: string`: File path that points to the SQLite database to use.
+  - `dbPath: string (required)`: File path that points to the SQLite database to use.
 If the file does not exist, it will be created.

 ## Technical Details